 - Data analytics

 - PR (public relations) and customer service projects

-By the time I left the VA, I was “on the management track” there, and had also begun teaching as an adjunct faculty at Augusta University.
+By the time I left the VA, I was “on the management track” there, and had also begun teaching in an adjunct occupational therapy faculty position at Augusta University.
 I was also serving on the GA State Board of OT.

 What did you enjoy about your early roles?
 What didn’t you enjoy?

 I think the main thing I enjoyed about my early career roles was the interaction with patients.
 I have learned so much from patients whom I have treated (as well as their families/caregivers).